LauroMarinho/KingBurguer/README.md

 KingBurguer 🍔

-An app developed in Swift for order management in a burger restaurant.
-Created as part of a course, this project showcases my skills in iOS development.
+An app developed in Swift for order management in a burger restaurant, this project showcases my skills in iOS development.

 📸 App